HU / New Artworks- Composers, Hungary

 Bartók Béla: Bluebeard's Castle, The Miraculous Mandarin , Mikrokosmos, The Wooden Prince...etc.

-Béla Viktor János Bartók (play /ˈbɑrtɒk/; Hungarian pronunciation: [ˈbeːlɒ ˈbɒrtoːk]; March 25, 1881 – September 26, 1945) was a Hungarian composer and pianist.
+Béla Viktor János Bartók ( /ˈbɑrtɒk/; Hungarian pronunciation: [ˈbeːlɒ ˈbɒrtoːk]; March 25, 1881 – September 26, 1945) was a Hungarian composer and pianist.
 He is considered one of the most important composers of the 20th century and is regarded, along with Liszt, as Hungary's greatest composer (Gillies 2001).
 Through his collection and analytical study of folk music, he was one of the founders of ethnomusicology.

 http://en.wikipedia.org/wiki/B%C3%A9la_Bart%C3%B3k